The Paraclete and the Three Barriers

 The Three Barriers Behind the Dominant Reading

 The first barrier is the later doctrine about Jesus himself.
-In later Christian doctrine, Jesus is not merely a prophet sent by God.
-He is confessed as the divine Son, the incarnate Word, and the final and definitive revelation of God.
-Catholic theology states this explicitly: no new public revelation is expected before the glorious manifestation of Christ.[4]
-Once that identity is assumed, no later prophet can be allowed into the passage.
-The Paraclete must remain within that doctrinal structure; he cannot be read as a later human messenger continuing the prophetic line.
+In developed Christian doctrine, Jesus is far more than a prophet sent by God: he is confessed as the divine Son, the incarnate Word, and the final and definitive revelation of God.
+Catholic theology states this explicitly — no new public revelation is expected before the glorious manifestation of Christ.[4]
+Once that identity is assumed, a later human messenger can no longer be identified as the referent without breaking the doctrinal framework.
+The Paraclete must therefore remain within that structure rather than being read as a later messenger continuing the prophetic line.

-The second barrier is ecclesiastical control over interpretation.
+The second barrier is the ecclesiastical location of interpretive authority.
 For much of medieval Western Christianity, the Gospels were read within the life, liturgy, language, and doctrinal authority of the Church.
-The texts were not absent, but their interpretation was largely governed by inherited doctrinal boundaries and ecclesiastical authority.
-Major doctrinal conflicts often ended with condemnations, exclusions, and charges of heresy.
-In that setting, reading the Gospel text outside the accepted doctrinal frame was not simply a private interpretive choice; it could become a matter of religious discipline and institutional conflict.
+The texts stayed present, while their interpretation moved more and more within doctrinal boundaries already set in advance.
+Major doctrinal conflicts often ended in condemnations, exclusions, and charges of heresy.
+In that setting, reading the Gospel outside the accepted doctrinal frame could become a matter of religious discipline and institutional conflict, not a private interpretive choice.

 The third barrier is the ecclesial consequence of the Holy Spirit reading itself.
 If the Paraclete is the Spirit remaining with the Church after Jesus’ departure, then post-Jesus guidance is located not in a later public messenger, but in the Spirit-guided life, teaching, and authority of the Church.
 In this reading, the promise of the Paraclete becomes one of the key theological foundations for the Church’s continuing authority to preserve, teach, interpret, and apply the message of Christ.
 The question of who or what comes after Jesus is therefore answered inside the Church’s own Spirit-guided life, rather than through the expectation of a later prophetic messenger.